sunnyinspired/KSUSTIFY/README.md

-# Video-Group-Meeting
+# KSUSTIFY Web Conferencing App

-Videe-Group-Meeting is a simple video chat application for multi-users based on React, Node Express and WebRTC.
+KSUSTIFY is a simple video chat application for multi-users based on React, Node Express and WebRTC.

 This project is **deployed** at: https://video-group-meeting.herokuapp.com/